 Introducing nTopology 3.0: Advanced Engineering Design Faster Than Ever Before

 We are excited to share with you nTopology 3.0.
 This major software release introduces real-time visualization with GPU acceleration; a technology breakthrough that will fundamentally change how nTop users interact with the software.
-An interactive preview of nTopology 3.0 is available for everyone to download by creating a free nTop account.

 In this third major update of nTopology, we are introducing GPU acceleration for seamless interactivity.
 By enabling this new opt-in feature, nTop users will enjoy an instant 10x to 100x performance boost when vizualizing workflows that use complex field-driven geometry.
 In other words, you will now be able to preview design changes in real-time and regenerate parts with even the most complex geometry in seconds.